Spider-Man (pinball): Game details

 The goal of the table is to defeat the villains from all three movies: Green Goblin from Spider-Man, Doctor Octopus from Spider-Man 2, Sandman and Venom from Spider-Man 3.
-Once the player defeats all four villains, they'll have a chances to experience Battle Royale.
+When all four villains are defeated twice, the Battle Royale mode can be played.

 Features

 There are detailed, vibrant toys of each of the four villains on the playfield with an associated shot: